3 Weeks In The UK Itinerary

 When is the best time to go to the UK

-Normally, when we talk about the best time to visit a place for a holiday, the summer season for the global north or the winter season for the ones near the equator – are the two best times to go.
+Normally, when we talk about the best time to visit a place for a holiday, the summer season in the Global North is the preferred time to go on a holiday.

 But for the UK, the best time to visit is during spring.
 It’s the time when it’s drier and warmer.
 Summer in the UK is filled with rain, while winter is freezing and still raining.
 If you get allergies from the pollen that spring brings, remember to bring your medications.